jadecobra/python_tdd_exercises/source/how_to/make_tdd_manually/make_tdd_environment_no_wsl.rst

 ----

 =====================================================================================================
-how to run the tests automatically in a virtual environment
+how to run the tests automatically with uv and pytest-watcher
 =====================================================================================================

 I try to run the tests again